frame-lang/frame_transpiler/docs/index.rst

     |msg|  ^ // Simplest event handler

 Event handlers contain the behavior of the system.
-Currently the only behavior the event handlers above have are to transiton between the states.
-Frame transitions use the transition operator '->' and reference the state the machine will transition to.
+Currently the only behavior our event handlers have are to **transiton** between the states.
+Frame transitions use the transition operator '->' which references the target state the machine will transition to.

 .. code-block::
     :caption: Transitions

-    ...
     -> $TargetState ^
-    ...

-With this level of capability, we have defined a simple Lamp system **state machine**.
+With this level of capability, we have defined a simple Lamp system **state machine** with two states.
 Frame's notation makes it easy to understand the purpose and behavior of each state and how they respond to events.

-Event Handlers
+The Interface Block
 ~~~~~~~~~~~~~~

 Despite having a simple lamp state machine defined, there is currently no way to send an event to the machine
 to make it do anything.
-To enable that capability we add an "-interface-" block and two public interface methods
+To enable that capability we add an **-interface-** block containing two public interface methods
-to generate the required events:
+which will generate the events we need to drive the machine activity:

 .. code-block::
     :caption: Interface Block and Methods